-Our school development plan is focused on enhancing and enriching our curriculum offer to engage all students and ensure that each leaves with the necessary skills and qualifications to access appropriate post 16 provision.
+Our school development plan is focused on all our students accessing an ambitious and challenging curriculum whilst accessing highly effective academic support.
 While it is expected that most students follow a mainstream curriculum, provision is made for students who require a more adapted curriculum through a bespoke offer.